mreinemann/longwood-chorus/README.md

 # longwood-chorus

-Host for Longwood Chorus information, including program for 2019 Fall Concert.
+Host for Longwood Chorus information.
+Initially set up to host the program for 2019 Fall Concert.